Audit Log

 The optional log4j2 audit log appender has a few configuration options.

-Hint: To configure the log4j2 appender, edit the Graylog server configuration file and the log4j2.xml file for your setup.
+Warning: To configure the log4j2 appender, you must edit the Graylog server configuration file and the log4j2.xml file for your setup!

 auditlog_log4j_enabled